tylerneylon/pumba/markdown/parse7.md

 ------------------------------------------------------------------------------

+The code content of this script is now complete.
+However, since this script is one step in an ongoing project, there are many relevant outgoing ideas just itching to be expressed.
+This section mentions some of these ideas.

+### What the next script will do

+I'd like the next parse script to be able to parse its own grammar.
+This would add a nice sense of closure and consistency to the way a grammar works internally with the initial grammar grammar.

+I'm also interested in having better control over inter-token whitespace - a topic discussed in more detail below.
+This is a secondary goal of lower priority.

+### Future parser changes

+#### Whitespace between tokens

+One thing I'd like to be able to handle is an easy-to-notate and perhaps within-rule change in whitespace handling.
+For example, in the list of items that make up a seq-rule, we may have star items.
+The syntax for a star item is a rule name immediately followed by a `'*'` token, without any whitespace between the two.
+There's currently no way to specify the lack of whitespace for this syntax.

+I don't think the bottom level is the best place to code this ability.
+Instead, I'd like to try to make the bottom level enable this feature, and require a higher layer to make this feature easy to use.
+In particular, I can add a hook to allow a rule to modify the parser state.
+Ideally, the hook would implicitly save the parser state and restore it once the rule was done being parsed, whether it was successful or not.
+This could use the same lightweight mechanism as is used for pushing or popping modes.
+This design has the advantage of being easy to use correctly and difficult to use incorrectly.
+In particular, I'd like to avoid allowing direct access to the push/pop functionality that works behind the scenes.
+I imagine this function may either be unnamed, in which case the syntax would be minimal, or it may be named something like `preparse`, which is still short, yet conveys a clear sense of when it is run.
+It excludes language about saving and loading of parsing state, since it may be used independently of that functionality.

+A design alternative would be to enable a one-off item name, such as `.`, that would turn off whitespace between the two enclosing tokens.
+This feels like a good interface, although I can imagine it being implemented using the above low-level functionality.

+#### The future global grammar

+In writing this out, I realized that the initial global rule set makes the most sense as something small.
+In particular, parsing of rules belongs in a mode, and by default, we won't be in that mode.
+As an example of why this makes sense, the current rule setup may see an isolated rule without an introductory `>` phrase, and still parse that rule.
+That's bad behavior.
+It also feels cleaner if the global rule set is extremely small to begin with.

+### Future runner changes

+### A few specific todo items

+### TEMP Rough list of items in this section:

+* What's immediately next
+  - What the next parse script will do
+* Parser changes
+  - Handling whitespace between tokens
+  - An idea for a clean global grammar
+* Runner changes
+  - How parse trees can be executed and evaluated
+* Reference points and other todo items
+  - Reference points
+  - Other short todo items

 ### The next parse script

 I'd like the next parse script to be able to parse its own grammar.